 Gene Bailey, DVM, DABVP

-Dr. Gene Bailey is the senior partner at Animal Hospital of Peak Plaza.
+Dr. Gene Bailey is a veterinarian at Animal Hospital of Peak Plaza.
 After growing up in northeastern Maryland, he started his undergraduate education at the University of Maryland and graduated with both his bachelors and Doctor of Veterinary Medicine from the University of Florida.
 After a year in mixed animal practice in Vermont, Dr. Bailey moved to Ft.
 Lauderdale in 1984 to concentrate on practicing small animal medicine and surgery.
 Shortly thereafter, he opened Rock Creek Animal Hospital in Cooper City, Florida.
 His hospital developed a reputation for high-quality personal service and care.

 Upon moving to the Triangle in 1996, Dr. Bailey joined Timberlyne Animal Clinic in Chapel Hill, where he did much of the surgery and handled many of the complicated internal medicine and oncology cases.
 In 1998 he began working in emergency and critical care at the Veterinary Specialty Hospital of the Carolinas.
 However, Dr. Bailey’s desire to foster close long-term relationships and re-enter general practice led him to open of Animal Hospital of Peak Plaza in 2000.